Jenny-Zhang-yay/Give-A-Star-pleaaase/README.md

-# Give-A-Star-pleaaase
-Give me star ⭐️
+# Hi sir/madam, please give this repo a star ⭐️, love you!